agracio/ts-react-json-table/README.md

  **JSFiddle demo: https://jsfiddle.net/agracio/2dd7sxxs/**

 Only columns defined in `columns` prop will be shown in table.

 ### Exclude columns

 This allows to exclude columns from table without defining all columns.
-For `rows` example above, if you wanted to show all columns except 'id' instead of defining `columns` prop
+For `rows` example above, if you wanted to show all columns except 'id' instead of passing `columns` prop

  ```js
 var columns = [